Spectral minimal partitions of unbounded metric graphs: Introduction

-Of course these rings need not have the same size or thickness, but they are equivalent in some energetic sense; informally, since a metric graph can recall a network map of, say, a railway network, we think of these annular regions as being like ``ticket zones'' dividing the network into concentric rings which are equivalent in terms of cost, as is the case with the London Underground, for example.

 The existence result of Theorem~\ref{thm:existenceprinciple}, on the other hand, requires (among other things) a very careful diagonal argument, together with existence results for compact graphs, to extract a convergent subsequence in a suitable sense from a minimizing sequence of partitions.
+It is here that we will make heavy use of the metric graph setting.

-Since Persson-type characterizations of the infimum of the essential spectrum are certainly valid for Schrödinger operators in the Euclidean setting, as mentioned above we expect these principles should continue to hold on domains.
-Since this problem, despite seeming quite natural, does not appear to have been studied to date, and since we will not tackle it here, we leave it as a conjecture.
+Nevertheless, since the characterization \eqref{eq:persson-intro} is certainly valid for Schrödinger operators in the Euclidean setting, the main results should continue to hold on domains:

 \begin{conjecture} Let $\Omega \subset \R^d$, $d \geq 2$, be a domain, possibly equal to $\R^d$, and let $V: \Omega \to \R$ be a sufficiently smooth potential, bounded from below.
 Denote the infimum of the essential spectrum of the Schrödinger operator $-\Delta+V$, with Dirichlet conditions on $\partial\Omega$ if $\Omega \neq \R^d$, by $\infess (\Omega)$.
 Given a $k$-partition $(\Omega_i)_{i=1}^k$ of $\Omega$ into open, connected and pairwise disjoint sets $\Omega_i$, denote by $\infspec(\Omega_i)$ the infimum of the spectrum of $-\Delta+V$ on $\Omega_i$ with Dirichlet boundary conditions, and set